AttractionsAttractions in FiveWalt Disney World (FL)

 4. Yes, this dog hunts – for Easter eggs!

-Then look at the Dash & Dodge Mega Coaster Kit box as you end your ride.
-There’s a UPC Barcode on it with the number 2319861011971.
-Break the numbers into two groups and you get 231986 and 1011971.
-Read the number 231986 as 2/3/1986 – and you have the day Pixar Animation Studios was founded.
-Read 1011971 as 10/1/1971 and you have October 1, 1971, the official opening date of the Magic Kingdom.
-Underneath the UPC barcode, you’ll see that the Coaster Kit was “Made in Emeryville, CA.” That’s where Pixar Studios is based.
+⭐ The Dash & Dodge Mega Coaster Kit box at the ride’s end has a UPC Barcode on it: 2319861011971.
+Break the numbers into two groups, and you get 231986 and 1011971.
+Read the first number as 2/3/1986 – the day Pixar Animation Studios was founded.
+The second number is 10/1/1971, the official opening date of the Magic Kingdom.

 5. The Nuts and Bolts.

 To ride, guests must transfer to a wheelchair, then to the ride vehicle.
 Service animals are not permitted.
 The height requirement is just 38 inches, making this one of the most family-friendly coasters at Disney World.
-But as with all rides that have a height requirement, Slinky Dog Dash offers Rider Switch.
+And as with all rides that have a height requirement, Slinky Dog Dash offers Rider Switch.
 Expectant mothers should not ride Slinky Dog Dash.
 Also, guests with a fear of heights should be aware of the attraction’s elevated track.

 The Bottom Line.

 We rate Slinky Dog Dash as not-to-be-missed.
-As a mild coaster, it’s suitable for almost every member of the family.
+As a milder coaster, it’s suitable for almost every member of the family.
 And even those who aren’t fans of the Toy Story franchise will find this ride worth the time it takes to hop on board.

 You May Also Like...